Areas of expertise

 That happens far too often.

-Our social conditioning disables most of us from taking assertive action that will betray the trust of others, good or bad.
+Our social conditioning disables most of us from taking assertive, beneficial actions that will betray the trust of others, good or bad.

 F